-As mentioned on the Boyer Jeep Fire Engine Production List page, Rodger Birchfield has found information indicating that 20 fire Jeeps built by Boyer Fire Apparatus of Logansport, Indiana in 1947 were sold by Willys-Overland Export Corp. to the Brazilian military.
+As mentioned on the Boyer Jeep Fire Engine Production List page, the late Rodger Birchfield found information indicating that 20 fire Jeeps built by Boyer Fire Apparatus of Logansport, Indiana in 1947 were sold by Willys-Overland Export Corp. to the Brazilian military.

 This good set of detail photos was originally published on Miniatures Brasil, a military modelling website in Brazil, and photographer Marcio suggested modelling this Jeep using Italeri's 1/24 Willys MB as a basis (see Willys MB Fire Jeep Toys on CJ3B.info).